Kids Love Field Guides!

-When Daddy asked her to pack her Elmo backpack for their camping trip, Sara chose a pile of Mac’s Field guides, including the Mac’s Field Guide to Pacific Northwest Trees) , first insisting that I tie yarn around each one so she could wear them around her neck while exploring.
+When Daddy asked her to pack her Elmo backpack for their camping trip, the first thing Sara chose to pack was a pile of Mac’s Field guides, including the one for identifying Pacific Northwest Trees.
+But first she insisted that I tie yarn from the hole in each one so she could wear them around her neck while exploring.

-When she returned from a hike that included a mountain goat sighting (from afar) and mystery scat on the trail, she immediately pulled out our copy of Wildlife of the Pacific Northwest: Tracking and Identifying Mammals, Birds, Reptiles, Amphibians, and Invertebrates (Timber Press Field Guides).
+When she returned from a hike that included a mountain goat sighting (from afar) and mystery scat on the trail, she immediately pulled out our copy of Wildlife of the Pacific Northwest: Tracking and Identifying Mammals, Birds, Reptiles, Amphibians, and Invertebrates).

 Whenever we notice a Varied Thrush hopping about in our huckleberry bushes or a little flock of Oregon Juncos pecking in our flower beds, Sara runs for the National Audubon Society Field Guide to North American Birds, Western Region.

 When something attacked my pretty little coral bark maple in the night, leaving only one branch standing (the others were broken off, scattered around the base), and nibbling off much of the bark, we all studied Mammals of Washington and Oregon.
 (Despite our best efforts, this unfortunate tree incident remains a mystery.)

 My point is, even preschoolers LOVE field guides.
 Similar to a matching game or a scavenger hunt, it’s no wonder they love applying their skills of observation to real life.
 Pair one of these guides with binoculars, a field vest, or a fun wildlife game and you’ve got an adventure in a box.